iambald/iambald.github.io/_posts/2019-8-8-Detecting-Widows-In-React.md

 ![widows]({{ site.baseurl }}/images/widows.png)

-I've been working with fixed-width containers in React recently -- one problem that I've had is dealing with [widows](https://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans) in paragraph text. (`widow` is apparently an overloaded term in typesetting -- here, I mean a single word that overflows into a new line, not a single line overflowing into a new page.)
-To help me notice widows as I make content and modify styles, I wrote a simple React container to apply a CSS class to widowed elements.
+I've been working with fixed-width containers in React recently, so I've been able to focus on typesetting.
+One problem I've had is noticing [widows](https://www.fonts.com/content/learning/fontology/level-2/text-typography/rags-widows-orphans) in paragraph text as I change copy and styling. (`widow` is apparently an overloaded term in typesetting -- here, I mean a single word that overflows into a new line, not a single line overflowing into a new page.)
+I ended up building a React component that automates widow detection - let's dig in!

 <!--more-->

 ## Getting a container reference in React

-First, we'll build an component that wraps its child in a container.
+First, we'll build a component that wraps its child in a container.
 We'll use a reference to this container to see if the child element has a widow.
 Our component will report widows with the `data-has-widow` attribute.

 ```jsx
 import React from 'react';